byoso/Nord-Manager/readme.md

 Very light weight application, simple and fast GUI.
-A security option the closes the transmission app if the vpn is disconnected.
+A security option closes the transmission app if the vpn is disconnected.

  :coffee: [**You can buy me a coffee if you're in the mood ;)**](https://www.buymeacoffee.com/byoso)